KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2026-recap.md

 This change was not mentioned anywhere else
 3.2 was relatively light in terms of deprecations Deployed it to staging and it broke in a few hours

+Features removed
+See next slides
+Update to Django 5.2

 2016- decided to only do LTS, starting skipping updates With new release cycle, they will be able to pick and choose when to migrate